mariannawicks-sys/lung-cancer-survival-analysis/README.md

-Reproducible survival analysis project demonstrating Kaplan–Meier estimation, log-rank testing, and Cox proportional hazards modeling using simulated oncology data.
 # Lung Cancer Survival Analysis

+Reproducible survival analysis project demonstrating **Kaplan–Meier estimation, log-rank testing, and Cox proportional hazards modeling** using simulated oncology data.

 ## Project Overview

-This project investigates whether stage at diagnosis is associated with overall survival in patients with lung cancer.
+This project investigates whether **stage at diagnosis is associated with overall survival** in patients with lung cancer.
 Survival analysis techniques including Kaplan–Meier curves, log-rank tests, and Cox proportional hazards models were used to evaluate survival differences across clinical variables.
 The analysis was performed using R with the survival and survminer packages.

 ## Dataset
+The dataset is located in:

+`data/lung_cancer_dataset.csv`

 The dataset contains 1,500 simulated lung cancer patients with the following variables: